Project Director – Dr. Nicky Howe

-Over 34 aged care, community, government and business organisations sponsor the Engaging Young Leaders on Aged Care and Community Boards Program and provide leadership expertise, mentors and speakers for the Emerging Leaders Governance Project and leadership events.
+Our Community Partners represent aged care, community, government and business organisations who sponsor the Engaging Young Leaders on Aged Care and Community Boards Program and provide leadership expertise, mentors and speakers for the Emerging Leaders Governance Project and leadership events.
 Read more about our Community Partners here.

-The Alumni Committee represents the interests of past graduates of the Emerging Leaders Governance Program (Alumni); and through the Alumni Network, enables professional networking and career development events for Alumni and other young professionals interested in leadership and governance.
+Open Alumni Reference meetings are held through the year as an informal way for Alumni to reconnect and support the program.
+There are also events to enable professional networking and career development events for Alumni and other young professionals interested in leadership and governance.

 BECOME A MEMBER

 Receive our news, events and other special offers to your emailSIGN UP NOW

 In our ninth year of the program, we are delighted to reveal the participants of the 2021 Emerging Leaders in Governance program (ELGP) for Aboriginal and Torres Strait Islander women and women from culturally and linguistically diverse backgrounds.
 This incredible cohort joins the ELGP family with support from the Department of the Prime Minister and […]

 Introducing our new Coaches for the Spring Program

 We are excited to announce two coaches, Brooke O’Donnell and Grace Mugabe, who will be joining us for the ELGP Spring program for young women who identify as Aboriginal and Torres Strait Islander or from a culturally and linguistically diverse background.
 They will play an important support role during the program for participants.
 Find out […]